-I decided I would take my hearing aid and hide it away in my locker, somehow temporarily making my situation go away.
+I decided to take my hearing aid and hide it in my locker, somehow temporarily making my situation disappear.
 When I sat in my seat and class began, I slowly realized I couldn’t hear or understand what was going on, and I needed to figure out how to navigate this pickle I was finding myself in at the time.

 Through that experience, I learned how to read lips by staring at the teacher, trying desperately to understand so I wouldn’t fail my class.

 As I got older, things didn’t get much more manageable.
 I took one of my most significant hearing loss drops in my Senior year of High School.
 Honestly, this didn’t give me much hope for my future.

 I looked at different options for things to do for school, but some didn’t seem feasible at all, and for others, I was just afraid I would fail, so I failed myself before I started.

 I worked at places like grocery stores and Walmart.
 I attempted fast food for a while which was probably one of my worst choices because it was torture sitting there trying to understand what was said over that drive-through speaker with constant static.